zeta1999/korali/docs/manual/dev/collaborating.rst

 * If you developed a new module, add a new tutorial in the :code:`tutorials` folder with a simple example of how to use it and the expected results.

 * Create a detailed description of both your module and its tutorial in their respective README.rst file.
 You are allowed to cite papers and links.

+* Run the *tools/reformat* tool to adjust the format of your code.
+To run this tool, you should have `clang-format <http://clang.llvm.org/docs/ClangFormat.html>`_ installed in your system.
+After running, your new code will be re-formatted, guided by Korali-wide standards.

 * Merge the latest changes from the Korali master repository onto your forked/cloned code, so to have the latest updates already in your code.